SufiKhan/GistsSample/README.md

 This App is build to demonstrate iOS Coding Skills with Reactive programming

+## Tools

+Xcode 12.4 and minimum OS support is iOS 13

 * Features
 This app displays a list of Gist provided by Github API.
 Once the list is displayed the app again queries each user in the list to fetch their gist shares details.